Mohammadpur, Dhaka

 If you have black locust trees on your property, you can cut them down and use the wood for firewood.
 Just be sure to follow proper cutting and splitting techniques so that you don’t damage the tree or yourself.

-There are many different types of firewood, each with their own unique properties.
+There are many different types of firewood, each with its own unique properties.
 Two of the more popular choices are honey locust and black locust.
 So, which one is better?

 Honey locust is a hardwood that burns hot and slow.
 It produces a lot of smoke, so it’s not ideal for indoor use.
 However, the wood is very dense and durable, making it great for outdoor fires where you need a long-lasting flame.